Teapot-418/Teapot-418.github.io/_posts/2018-09-12-Hadoop-Part-1.md

 * **Hadoop MapReduce** - Parallel processing of big data sets
 * _**Hadoop Ozone**_ - Coming soon, object storage

-This should be enough theory, let's start with some practical stuff.
-If you are interested in more details about Hadoop, it's core components or the multiple other applications, which are related to Hadoop, don't hesitate to visit the [Apache website](http://hadoop.apache.org/).
+If you're interested in more theoretical basics, please visit the [Apache website](http://hadoop.apache.org/).

 ## Prerequisites

-If you're interested in doing the steps on your own, you need:
+If you want to use this tutorial as a hands-on, you need:

 * Docker